-Estrogen is a critical sex hormone involved in a plethora of physiological processes in a woman’s body.
-While best known for its role in reproduction and the menstrual cycle, it also helps regulate cholesterol, protects bone health, affects mood, and even influences the look and feel of your skin.
+Estrogen is a critical sex hormone involved in a variety of physiological processes in a woman’s body.
+While best known for its role in reproduction and the menstrual cycle, it also helps regulate cholesterol, protects bone health, affects mood and even influences the look and feel of your skin.

-The question is: how?
+The question is: How?

 Are There Real Benefits of Natural Estrogen Cream?

 And, since your treatment is not guided by a medical professional, you don’t know that the product you choose is the right one for you — the cream you pick up may not contain the right amount of hormones or even the right hormones.
-DIY product selection and administration could lead to over or under-dosage, which can either lead to ineffective treatment or distressing side effects — or both.
+In some cases, the product may not even include accurate and complete drug information.
+DIY product selection and administration could lead to over or under-dosage, which can either mean ineffective treatment or distressing side effects — or both.

 BHRT: The Gold Standard in Hormone Therapy

-Your health is the most valuable thing you have, and your health decisions should be made thoughtfully with the support of experts with the knowledge to provide sage advice.
-That’s why hormone replacement should always be done with the guidance of a hormone health specialist who can evaluate whether you are a good candidate for HRT and design a treatment plan based on your body’s unique needs.
+Your health is the most valuable thing you have, and your health decisions should be made thoughtfully with the support of experts who have the knowledge to provide professional medical advice.
+That’s why hormone replacement should always be done with the guidance of a hormone health specialist who can evaluate whether you are a good candidate for HRT, and design a treatment plan based on your body’s unique needs.

 Today, one of the safest and most effective treatment methods for low estrogen is bioidentical hormone replacement therapy (BHRT).
-Bioidentical hormones are derived from plants and created to be an identical match to the hormone naturally produced by your body.
+Bioidentical hormones are derived from plants and created to be an identical match to the hormones naturally produced by your body.
 A high-quality compounding pharmacy can formulate these prescription hormones into an array of administration methods, including pills and pellets.

 BHRT allows countless women to restore their estrogen levels and find lasting relief from disruptive symptoms.
-What’s more, partnering with a hormone specialist means that you have ongoing support from a practitioner who can continuously assess your treatment response, fine-tune your treatment plan, and give you the tools you need to support greater overall well-being.
-With the right strategy, you can effectively, safely, and sustainably create a brighter, more comfortable future.
+What’s more, partnering with a hormone specialist means you have ongoing support from a healthcare professional who’s dedicated to finding the optimal solution for you.

 If you want to know more about the possible benefits of natural estrogen cream, BodyLogicMD can help.
 The BodyLogicMD network is comprised of top medical professionals specializing in hormone health and hormone replacement therapy.
 A BodyLogicMD-affiliated practitioner will design a personalized treatment plan to address your symptoms and help you achieve your health goals using the best therapies available today.
 Contact a local practitioner to schedule your first appointment, or take the BodyLogicMD Hormone Balance Quiz today.